Yuangudashen/android-findview-zy/README.md

-# android-findview-zhyi
+# android-findview-zy
 Android Studio plug-in for generating findview code from selected layout XML.
 According to the ButterKnifeZelezny.
+# How to install
+download FindViewByZhyi.jar and install in Android Studio: go to  Preferences → Plugins → Install plugin from disk
+# How to use it
+![]
+1.Make sure you have latest Butterknife lib on your classpath.
+2.Right click on usage of desired layout reference (e.g. R.layout.main in your Activity or Fragment), then Generate.
+3.Pick injections you want, you also have an option to create ViewHolder for adapters.
+4.Click Confirm and enjoy injections in your code with no work!

+# Original
 The original :https://github.com/avast/android-butterknife-zelezny.
 I just changed the part of the code.
-Thanks.
-Android Studio 自动生成findview代码的插件，把jar包下载到本地，从本地安装Android Studio 插件，用法参考https://github.com/avast/android-butterknife-zelezny